markwalkernz/Storefront/README.md

 The application requires the following node packages:

-- mysql				connection to My SQL database
+- 'mysql' for connection to My SQL database
-- inquirer			user prompts
+- 'inquirer' for user prompts
-- easy-table		table formatting in the command line interface
+- 'easy-table' for table formatting in the command line interface

-Run bamazon.js to use the app.
+Run 'node bamazon.js' to use the app.

 The database is in MySQL and is created using bamazonSchema.sql.
 There is seed data stored in bamazonSeedData.sql.